eliyahu119/LibraryApp/README.md

 **installation for dev**:
   * download the project.
-  * install the sql using the installion.sql
+  * install the sql using the installer.sql in the sqlCommands folder.
-  * add the connection string to  connectionString in the dataManager.cs file
+  * add the connection string to  connectionString in the dataManager.cs file.

 start working on the project (: